julien6387/supvisors/README.md

 ## Reporting Bugs and Viewing the Source Repository

-Please report bugs in the [Github issue tracker](https://github.com/julien6387/supvisors/issues).
+Please report bugs in the [GitHub issue tracker](https://github.com/julien6387/supvisors/issues).

 You can view the [source repository](https://github.com/julien6387/supvisors) for Supvisors.